Customer Lifetime Value Framework: Formula, Calculation & Case Strategy

 - Calculating before confirming whether the client needs growth, profit, payback, or segment clarity.

-Harvard Business Review supports the qualitative idea that retaining the right customers matters, not just retaining more customers, in The Value of Keeping the Right Customers.
-Segmentation can reverse the recommendation.
-A discount-heavy segment may show strong repeat behavior but poor contribution profit.
-A smaller enterprise segment may have longer sales cycles but better margin and lower churn.
+Retention is powerful but easy to overstate, and the underlying logic is well established.
+Harvard Business Review makes the case that keeping the right customers, not simply more customers, is what drives value in The Value of Keeping the Right Customers.
+Segmentation can reverse the recommendation outright.
+A discount-heavy segment may show strong repeat behavior but poor contribution profit, while a smaller enterprise segment may have longer sales cycles yet better margin and lower churn.
 Use the MECE framework to keep acquisition, monetization, retention, margin, and service cost separate enough that the interviewer can follow the logic.

 CLV becomes interview-ready when you can move from structure to math to recommendation without drifting into generic marketing advice.
-Bain says its hiring process is designed to show how candidates think through problems, and may include a case interview, on its official hiring process page.
-That is the bar here: show reasoning, not memorization.
+The bar at top firms is reasoning under pressure, not memorization.
+Bain states that its hiring process is designed to show how candidates think through problems and may include a case interview on its official hiring process page.
+That is the standard a CLV answer has to clear.

 Use this practice path:

-- Set up symbolic CLV math in Case interview math practice: keep units clean and separate revenue from contribution profit.
+- Set up the CLV and LTV/CAC math in case interview math practice: keep units clean and separate revenue from contribution profit.

 Frequently asked questions